 For Yilmaz, a native of Carthage, New York, those opportunities have led to involvement with Colleges Against Cancer, where he organized Fisher’s Relay for Life event.
 He also spent three years as a member of the Orientation Team, and it has led him to Kingston, Jamaica, where he volunteered with a weeklong youth camp.

-As a First Generation Scholar, Yilmaz has had the chance to serve the Rochester community, working in a school setting and volunteering at area nonprofits.
-A nursing major, Yilmaz will cap off his college career with a trip to Kenya in the winter to complete his nursing preceptorship.
+As a First Generation Scholar, Yilmaz had the chance to serve the Rochester community, working in a school setting and volunteering at area nonprofits.
+A nursing major, Yilmaz capped off his college career with a trip to Kenya to complete his nursing preceptorship.